Use these travel credit cards to plan a post-pandemic trip in 2021

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-It’s the start of 2021 and while the pandemic is still affecting every aspect of the world, it’s finally possible to see travel returning at some point this year.
+t’s the start of 2021, and while the pandemic is still affecting every aspect of the world, it’s finally possible to see travel returning at some point this year.
 And when that happens, you’re undoubtedly going to want — no, you’re going to need — a well-deserved vacation.

 That’s where CNN Underscored’s list of the best travel credit cards for 2021 can come in handy.
 The right credit card can earn you enough in travel rewards to make your getaway easier, or more enjoyable, or — dare we say it — even almost free.
 Our comprehensive methodology compares every aspect of each travel credit card to our “benchmark credit card” — the Citi® Double Cash Card — to determine which cards can get you the most perks or rewards.

-So take a few minutes to check out our list of the best travel credit cards in 2021 and think about which one might get you to that getaway when its safe to get back into the skies again.
+So take a few minutes to check out our list of the best travel credit cards in 2021 and think about which one might get you to that getaway when it’s safe to get back into the skies again.

 The best travel credit cards of 2021